manuelgarciacr/ita-angular-s8-ng-4/README.md

 # ItaAngularS8Ng4

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.5.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.1.

+## Level 1.
+Exercise 1.

+Code scaffolding: `ng new --style scss --strict --standalone --routing  --commit false --skip-tests ita-angular-s8-ng-4`

+Themming and controls with Angular Material;
+Layout with Bootstrap classes.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding

-ng new --style scss --strict --standalone --routing  ita-angular-s8-ng-4

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.